trustification/trustification/DEVELOPING.md

 This document describes how to run all of the trustification processes for local development.
 You can skip running some of the processes if you don't need them for developing.

+For creating new services in trustification, see [NEWSERVICE.md](NEWSERVICE.md).

 ## Dependencies

 ### docker-compose